DommyVee/quartz/content/index.md

 sticker: emoji//1f999
 share: true
 ---
+Is this thing on?

-# Welcome motha fucka to the index on the llamawiki2.0
+# Welcome to the index on the llamawiki2.0

 # New framework with cool features